Un vistazo a los Cuadros de Van Gogh, el Pintor más Famoso del Mundo - KUADROS

 Van Gogh paintings in The Hague period

-Vincent van Gogh's residence in The Hague during 1882 and 1883 proved to be a productive period in which he continued to refine his technique and explore similar but new subjects.
+Vincent van Gogh's residence in The Hague during 1882 and 1883 proved to be a productive period in which he continued to hone his technique and explore similar but new subjects.
 During this time Van Gogh received his first commissions for cityscape drawings in The Hague from another uncle who was also an art dealer.

 Van Gogh's paintings in the intervening years: 1884-1887